WRAPUP 1-Tennis-Highlights of Wimbledon sixth day

 - Sela took a medical timeout at the end of the first set due to a thigh strain.

-(Compiled by Hardik Vyas in Bengaluru; editing by Clare Lovell, Stephen Powell and Ken Ferris)
+Compiled by Hardik Vyas in Bengaluru; editing by Clare Lovell, Stephen Powell and Ken Ferris